 I am Thijs van der Zanden, the founder of Citrovisie.
 In Citrovisie I combine my two hobbies: writing and Citroëns.
-The foundations for Citrovisie were laid in the early 90’s, when I chose the 2CV as the subject for a school writing assignment.
+The foundations for Citrovisie were laid in the early 90’s when I chose the 2CV as the subject for a school writing assignment.
 This started my interest in the Citroën brand.
-After high school I hesitated between studying industrial design and journalism.
-Eventually I became a designer, but in my spare time I kept writing numerous articles for the Dutch Citroën Visa Club magazine and contributions for the CitroExpert magazine.
+After high school I was torn between studying industrial design and journalism.
+Eventually I became a designer, but in my spare time I wrote numerous articles for the Dutch Citroën Visa Club magazine and contributed to the CitroExpert magazine.
 In 2010, after five years of preparation, my book about the Citroën Visa was ready.
 It was successful and I got a taste of writing.
 To continue my activities as author and publisher I founded Citrovisie in 2012.

 The formula of Citrovisie is simple: no ordinary car books with well-known facts and photos, but books full of new information and lots of never previously published material.
 I burrow into archives, visit former Citroën employees and try to find new facts and interesting anecdotes to fill my books.

 As well as new information, a Citrovisie book must also offer a lot of viewing and browsing pleasure.
 I try therefore to make maximum use of images to illustrate my stories.

 Over the years the range of Citroën books by Citrovisie has steadily grown.
 Currently I am also working on some new titles.

 If you want to stay updated of on these and other developments, take a look at the facebook page of Citrovisie.

 Special lighting, different wheel covers, larger bumpers, cut out rear fenders...
 The Citroëns built at the Belgian factory in Forest differ in many ways from the French-built models.
 Unfortunately the factory archives were not always well documented, so reconstructing the history of the cars produced in Forest...
 [Read more]